Skip to content

 Why an inflatable fishing kayak?

-The trade-offs: a few minutes of setup, slightly less rigidity and top speed than a hard hull, and you must dry them before storage.
-For most casual and travel anglers, that's a fair deal.
+The trade-offs are honest and small for most people: a few minutes of setup, slightly less rigidity and top speed than a hard hull, and you have to dry it before it goes back in the bag.
+For casual and travel anglers, that's a deal worth making.

-• Material — multi-layer PVC or reinforced fabric resists hooks and abrasion; avoid thin single-layer vinyl.
+• Material — multi-layer PVC or reinforced fabric shrugs off hooks and abrasion; thin single-layer vinyl is the pool-toy giveaway.

-• Tracking aids — a keel and/or removable skeg keep it going straight instead of wandering.
+• Tracking aids — a keel and/or removable skeg keep you going straight instead of wandering in lazy circles.

 • Capacity — leave 100+ lbs of headroom over your body weight for gear.

-• Fishing features — built-in rod holders, accessory rails and gear tie-downs.
+• Fishing features — built-in rod holders, accessory rails, and gear tie-downs that were designed for anglers, not borrowed from a beach float.

 The picks in detail